asolidum/changeblog/content/posts/solder-fume-extractor/index.md

 subtitle: "built with a fan, filter and filament"
 image: "../fan_cover.png"
 alt: "Fan cover with inlay for carbon filter"
 description: "I'm increasingly working with electronic circuits.
-Here's how I built a DIY solder fume extractor with just a fan, a filter and a 3D printer"
+Here's how I built a DIY solder fume extractor with just a fan, filter and filament"
 date: 2021-02-16T18:31:18-07:00
 draft: false
 ---
 Some of my latest projects require soldering electronic circuits that can emit noxious fumes during that process.
 Excessive inhalation of these emissions is a common concern especially in poorly ventilated workspaces such as mine.
 To remedy this issue, some people use solder fume extractors to capture the harmful smoke.

-After researching some online DIY examples like this [Instructables post](https://www.instructables.com/DIY-Fume-Extractor-for-5/) or this [YouTube video](https://www.youtube.com/watch?v=tibb_jtpTpk), I concluded that most DIY fume builds are composed of three basic components: a filter, a fan, and a housing.
+After researching some online DIY examples like this [Instructables post](https://www.instructables.com/DIY-Fume-Extractor-for-5) or this [YouTube video](https://www.youtube.com/watch?v=tibb_jtpTpk), I concluded that most DIY fume builds are composed of three basic components: a filter, a fan, and a housing.

 ## The Build